 Paragraphs contain three main sections:

-- Main point: the topic sentence, which describes the focus of the paragraph
+- Point: the topic sentence, which describes the focus (main point) of the paragraph

-- Support: explanations, evidence, and examples that reinforce the main point
+- Illustration: evidence and examples that reinforce the main point

 - the thesis statement

 - nearby paragraphs

 The acronym PIE (which stands for Point/Illustration/Explanation) may be helpful to remember as a guide for developing well-structured, coherent paragraphs.
 Academic paragraphs are usually at least three sentences long, but can be longer.
 However, don't make those sentences too long.
 As a rough guide, a sentence longer than three lines is too long.

 All paragraphs should be focused: they should discuss only one major point.
 That point should connect with the overall focus of the essay (as described in the thesis statement).